HBica05/MindMastery/README.md

 * No bugs remaining
 * Bugs such as `variable not defined` were encountered during the development of the application.
 Corrected by making sure that correct spelling of the variable was used.
 * Exception-handling errors: Fixed by providing a user with a meaningfull message if an unexpected value is input.
-* trailing whitespace: Indentation was fixed.
+* `trailing whitespace`: Indentation was fixed.
+* `Line too long` error was a common error displayed by the PEP8 validator: Fixed by breaking long lines into smaller lines.

 ## 🔄 Cloning of the Repository Code locally

 * Go to the Github repository that you want to clone.